Celebrate National Cream-Filled Doughnut Day

-In the bowl of an electric mixer fitted with the dough hook attachment, stir together yeast and milk; let stand until yeast is dissolved, about 1 minute.
+In the bowl of an electric mixer fitted with a dough hook attachment, stir together yeast and milk.
+Let stand until yeast is dissolved, about a minute.
 Add flour, 1/3 cup sugar, salt, and eggs; mix on low speed until dough comes together, about 1 minute.
-Continue mixing on low 2 to 3 minutes more.
-Add butter, a few pieces at a time, mixing after each addition and until butter is fully incorporated and dough is soft, 5 to 6 minutes.
+Continue mixing on low for another 2-3 minutes more.
+Add butter, a few pieces at a time, adding only once the butter is fully incorporated and dough is soft, 5-6 minutes.

 Remove dough from bowl and wrap tightly with plastic wrap.
-Refrigerate at least 6 hours and up to 15 hours.
+Refrigerate at least 6 hours, but no more than 15 hours.

-Lightly flour a baking sheet; set aside.
-On a well-floured work surface, roll out dough into 12-inch square about 1/2 inch thick.
-Using a 3 1/2-to-4-inch round biscuit cutter, cut out 9 doughnuts.
-Transfer to prepared baking sheet and cover with plastic wrap; let stand in a warm spot until they've doubled in height and feel poufy and pillowy, 2 to 3 hours.
+Lightly flour a baking sheet and set aside.
+On a well-floured work surface, roll out dough into a 12 inch square about 1/2 inch thick.
+Using a 3-1/2 to 4 inch round biscuit cutter, cut out 9 doughnuts.
+Transfer to prepared baking sheet and cover with plastic wrap; let stand in a warm spot until they've doubled in height and feel soft and pillowy, 2-3 hours.

 Fill a large heavy-bottomed saucepan with oil to a depth of 3 inches; heat over medium-high heat until it reaches 350 degrees on a deep-fry thermometer.
 Working in batches, place doughnuts in the hot oil, taking care not to crowd them.
-Fry until golden brown on one side, 2 to 3 minutes; turn and continue frying on remaining side until golden, 2 to 3 minutes more.
+Fry until golden brown on one side, 2-3 minutes; turn and continue frying on remaining side until golden, 2-3 minutes more.
 Using a slotted spoon, transfer doughnuts to a paper towel-lined baking sheet until cool enough to handle.

 Place remaining cup of sugar in a small bowl.
 Toss doughnuts in sugar, one at a time, to evenly coat.
-Return doughnuts to paper towel-lined baking sheet to cool completely, 30 to 40 minutes.
+Return doughnuts to paper towel-lined baking sheet to cool completely, 30-40 minutes.